masastack/MASA.Blazor/src/Doc/MASA.Blazor.Doc/Demos/Components/Subheader/misc/grid.md

 ## en-US

-A subheader can be added to the context to categorize what the user is looking at, etc.
+A subheader can add context to what a user is looking at.